 Alan S Lewis

-biological psychiatry; nicotinic acetylcholine receptors; substance use disorders; dual diagnosis; schizophrenia; mood disorders
+ion channels; microscopy; calcium signaling; nicotinic acetylcholine receptors; substance use disorders; dual diagnosis; schizophrenia; mood disorders

 - Lewis AS, Picciotto MR (2013) High-affinity nicotinic acetylcholine receptor expression and trafficking abnormalities in psychiatric illness.
 Psychopharmacology.
 In press.